ben-ryder/benryder.me/web/src/content/pages/privacy-and-terms.md

 ### Content
 All content on my website is published with the intention of offering help and sharing my knowledge so you can use things like **code snippets** freely within your own work without attribution, although I would highly appreciate a credit.

-You do not have permission to republish my articles on any other site/service claiming them as your own or by crediting me.
+You do not have permission to republish my content like blog posts, guides etc on any other site/service claiming them as your own or by crediting me.